Vehicle registration plates of Venezuela: Format

 Venezuelan license plates have a serialization of four letters and three numbers, for a total of seven characters (AB123CD).

 The plates have a rectangular shape of 300 mm x 150 mm, framed with black borders and a white background on which an impression of the national flag has been superimposed.
 The alphanumeric serial is located in the center of the plate, whose sequence of digits will correspond to the type of vehicle.
 The legend Bolivarian Republic of Venezuela is inscribed in the upper part in blue, while the lower part will indicate the federal entity in which it is domiciled the owner of the vehicle.
 The last letter of the particular serial will indicate that same locality by code.

 Identification

 According to the federal entity

-The current legal provision establishes that the last letter of the plate indicates the federal entity in which the vehicle was registered.
+The current legal provision establishes that the last letter of the plate indicates the federal entity (estado) in which the vehicle was registered.
+It means that in the example plate AA000AB, the last letter "B" would identify the region.
 In previous resolutions, this was located in the first letter.